 So, you’ve considered both sides and really want to try using weights during your walks.
 To be safe, there are some crucial checklist items to satisfy first to make sure you’re actually gleaning some benefits and not causing any harm to your body in the process.

 While neither ankle nor wrist weights are necessarily recommended by doctors, make sure your wrist weights aren’t too heavy.
 They should never more than three pounds in order to keep you from avoiding stress on your muscles and joints.
-In fact, it’s best to start as light as possible, at around a pound.
+In fact, it’s best to start as light as possible.
 Another thing to note is that you’ll definitely want to ditch the dumbbells: By using strap-on wrist weights instead, you can avoid the risk of elevating your blood pressure due to that tight grip.

 There are options: Here’s what to do instead of using ankle or wrist weights